Have questions? - Get in touch

 Average Course Duration – 10 hours studying per week = 18-24 months*

-*Please note that this is a rough estimate, and the course duration will depend on many factors, such as your prior knowledge, level of commitment, and which units you choose
+*Please note that this is a rough estimate.
+The course duration will depend on many factors, such as your prior skills and knowledge, and level of commitment

 Assessment Type - 100% assignment based

-You can choose between 2 or 3 year programmes to best suit your circumstances.
+You can choose between a 2 or 3 year HND registration period.

-7-10 hours of learning per week = 2 year course length
+7-10 hours of learning per week - 2 year registration

-3-6 hours of learning per week = 3 year course length
+3-6 hours of learning per week - 3 year registration

 All resources can be accessed at any time online through our online learning portal, allowing you to go through your modules as and when you like.
 You will benefit from comprehensive workbooks and detailed pre-recorded videos that you can access and replay whenever.